Fireheart2022/Algorithms/README.md

 # Algorithms
-This is where I keep my algorithm
+This is where I keep my algorithm.
+\this is just a repository of my untidy projects.
+I shall upload a different clean project later.